chippiekizzle/Klamath_Reservoirs/README.md

 * [This Google Earth Engine code](https://code.earthengine.google.com/641db50ef7baf4ac53c6eadb39487cb6) will plot full time series charts of the 3 sample locations of this study without regard to in situ sampling days.
 These are atmospherically corrected.
 This is mainly for comparison and display, rather than analysis.

 ## R Scripts
 * Use the *Regression_Chla_GEE* R code for analysis of Sentinel-2 imagery based on 4 spectral indices and in situ chlorophyll-a data.
+The provided .csv files ("2016_2020_15m...") will enable this code to run (one file for each of the 3 sites).

 * Use the *Regression_Microcystin* R code to analyze toxins data from Copco & Iron Gate Reservoirs (2015-2020).
+The provided .csv file ("2015_2020_15_Microcystin_3sites") will enable this code to run.

 ## In Situ Water Quality Data
 * Chlorophyll-a and microcystin in situ water quality data are available on the [PacifiCorp website](https://www.pacificorp.com/energy/hydro/klamath-river/water-quality.html).